How to Craft a Writing Pitch

-Citing your sources and setting up interviews in advance are key to the question of why the editor should agree to work with you.
+Citing your sources and setting up interviews in advance is key to the question of why the editor should agree to work with you.
 Doing your research and making contact with experts demonstrates that you are serious, have thought your pitch through and can deliver the promised article and expert.
 The final sentence also shows initiative by presenting a clear deadline that the editor can rely on.

 Part 5: About You